 A college district that purchases goods and services by agreement with another local government or with the state or state agency satisfies the requirement to seek competitive bids for the purchase of goods and services.

 STATE PURCHASING PROGRAM

-Purchasing services performed for the college district by the comptroller shall include:
+Purchasing services performed for the college district by the Texas Comptroller shall include:

 - Provision of information and technical assistance to the college district about the purchasing program.

 The Comptroller may charge the college district its actual costs in providing purchasing services.